Spectral instability in modified P\"oschl-Teller effective potential triggered by deterministic and random perturbations: Spectral instability triggered by deterministic perturbations

 In Fig.~\ref{fig_PT_det_frequency}, we show the effect of the spatial scale of the metric perturbations, in terms of the wave number $k$.
-The calculations are carried out using the matrix method~\cite{agr-qnm-lq-matrix-02}, implemented in hyperboloidal coordinates~\cite{agr-qnm-hyperboloidal-03, agr-qnm-lq-matrix-12} on a Chebyshev grid~\cite{agr-qnm-lq-matrix-11}, and the numerical results have been verified using different grid sizes.
 It is observed that the deformation of the QNM spectrum initiates from the high overtones and propagates towards the low-lying modes.
 For small wave numbers, the deviations oscillate around their unperturbed values (governed by Eq.~\eqref{qnm_PT}).
 As the spatial scale decreases, the amplitude of such deviation increases rapidly.
 Specifically, even though the deviations associated with $k=1.0$ indicated by the empty blue squares are clearly identified in the top-left panel, they become almost invisible when presented in the top-right panel, when compared against the deformation triggered by the wave number $k=1.5$, shown in empty orange diamonds.
 The latter again becomes insignificant when compared with the deviation represented by empty black triangles for $k=2.0$ shown in the middle-left panel.
 In all three panels, the deviations oscillate around the unperturbed QNM spectrum, with higher overtones experiencing more significant deformations.
 Moreover, as the wave number increases further, a bifurcation point emerges, and the resulting QNM spectrum divides into two different branches.
 The instability continues to propagate towards the low overtones.
 It is intriguing to note that such a phenomenon is reminiscent of what was first observed by Skakala and Visser~\cite{agr-qnm-Poschl-Teller-03, agr-qnm-Poschl-Teller-04}, and it was explored further regarding the spectral instability~\cite{agr-qnm-lq-matrix-12}.
 However, these existing studies are in a somewhat different and more restrictive context for ``ultraviolet'' metric perturbations featuring discontinuity.